 Brynne Stevens

-I'm an environmental science and integrative biology major at UC Berkeley and formerly a research apprentice at the University & Jepson Herbaria.
-I just concluded a terrestrial vegetation & invasive plant monitoring internship for the NPS in the Santa Monica Mountains, where I was actively involved in projects to conserve threatened flora and fauna.
-I am now continuing to work with red-legged frogs as a lab research assistant to Sarah Wenner as she completes her PhD.
+I'm an environmental science and integrative biology major at UC Berkeley.
+I recently concluded a terrestrial vegetation & invasive plant monitoring internship for the NPS in the Santa Monica Mountains, where I was actively involved in projects to conserve threatened flora and fauna.
+Now, I work in the Daane Lab, with lots of silly little wasps.

 If you see me observing off-trail, I promise I am meant to be there. ;)